 Limit your losses without a stop loss

-If the underlying market price goes below the floor of the spread’s price range, the spread position does not continue losing money.
-There is a maximum loss built into the spread, which you know up front when you place the trade.
+If the underlying market price goes below the floor of the call spread’s price range, the call spread position does not continue losing money.
+There is a maximum loss built into the call spread, which you know up front when you place the trade.